wangkekekexili/YYDict/readme.md

 # YYDict

-This is a simple Java Swing dictionary made for my wife, Yiyang.
+This is a dictionary made for my wife, Yiyang.
+It is a simple Java Swing application.
-I make use of the following APIs and websites
+I make use of the following APIs and websites.

 * Youdao: English Chinese dictionary
 * BNC: example sentences
 * Merriam-Webster: sentence examples and audio